SAP-samples/cloud-alm-api-examples/applications/calm-api-consumer-java-sample/README.md

 SAP Cloud ALM offers public APIs for Task Management and Project Management and many more functionalities of SAP Cloud ALM
 #### Features of the Application

-•	The sample application provides RESTful endpoints to create and manage tasks.
+•	The sample application provides RESTful endpoints to read projects from SAP Cloud ALM.

 •	It calls SAP Cloud ALM's  public API endpoints to perform the above operations on the provisioned customer tenant of SAP Clod ALM SaaS Application.